kaidokert/fsfw/README.md

 The Embedded Template Library (etl) is a dependency of the FSFW which is automatically installed and provided by the build system unless the correction version was installed.
+The current recommended version can be found inside the fsfw `CMakeLists.txt` file or by using `ccmake` and looking up the `FSFW_ETL_LIB_VERSION` variable.

 You can install the ETL library like this: